Izza11/Bezier-Terrain/README.md

 The code files are contained in the Asset folder.

 Download the BTerrain.exe along with the BezierTerrain_Data folder and run the .exe file.
-Use the mouse movement and buttons to rotate the scene
+Use mouse movement and buttons to rotate the scene